isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

   ]
  }

+TCGA samples are easily selected by using the 16-character barcode, i.e. TCGA-B9-7268-01A, while patients are identified using the 12-character prefix of the sample barcode, in this case TCGA-B9-7268.
+Other data sets such as CCLE may use other naming conventions.

-The value in the Request Body field can be edited by selecting 'Try it out'.
-One can change the default sample names / barcodes or simply leave the default ones.
+The value in the Parameters field can be edited by selecting 'Try it out'.
+One can change the default sample barcodes or leave them.
 The request can be run by selecting 'Execute'.

 Request Response